Nigel Mansell: "Red 5"

-Awards and honours
+Honours and awards

 Mansell was awarded the title of BBC Sports Personality of the Year in both 1986 and 1992.
 Only four other people have won the award more than once, including fellow racing drivers and former F1 World Champions Damon Hill and Lewis Hamilton.
 Mansell was inducted into the International Motorsports Hall of Fame in 2005.
 Mansell won the Hawthorn Memorial Trophy, an award for the leading British or Commonwealth driver in F1 each year seven times.

 Already an Officer of the Order of the British Empire (OBE), Mansell was appointed a Commander of the Order of the British Empire (CBE) in the 2012 New Year Honours for services to children and young people (as president of UK Youth).
 He has also received the Special Constabulary Long Service Medal.

 In 2015 turn 17 of the Autodromo Hermanos Rodríguez was renamed in honour of Mansell, twice winner of the Mexican Grand Prix (1987 and 1992).
 He received The London Classic Car Show Icon Award in 2018.

 He was inducted into the Motorsports Hall of Fame of America in 2006.